The story behind 11-year-old Naomi Wadler and her March for Our Lives speech

 The path that took Wadler, who likes to sing, run and play tennis, to a worldwide stage started when the mass shooting at a high school in Parkland, Fla., inspired her to activism.

-Her mother, Julie Wadler, sat her down to talk about the shooting and shared a personal connection: A friend from high school, Fred Guttenberg, lost his daughter Jamie in the Parkland shooting.
+Her mother, Julie Wadler, sat her down to talk about the shooting and shared a personal connection: A friend from high school, Fred Guttenberg, lost his daughter Jaime in the Parkland shooting.

 Naomi Wadler was thinking about what she could do when she saw reports of high school and middle school students planning walkouts on the one-month anniversary of the Feb.
 14 shooting.
-She and classmate Carter Anderson, a friend since kindergarten thought: Why not elementary school students too?
+She and classmate Carter Anderson, a friend since kindergarten thought: Why not elementary school students, too?

 So, they organized a walkout at Alexandria’s George Mason Elementary School.